vaibhav-invictus/vaibhav-invictus/README.md

 ## ⚡ Fun Fact

-I work on real-world AI problems — not just notebooks 🙂
+I like working on AI systems that actually get used — not just trained 🙂